-The death of a loved one who has taken their own life can trigger intense and confusing emotions.
+The death of a loved one through suicide can trigger intense and confusing emotions.
 Many people feel overwhelmed with a need to know why their loved one chose to end their life, and consumed by a sense of guilt that there was something they could, or should, have done.
+It can feel difficult to cope with the feelings of shock, confusion and disbelief that may follow suicide loss.

-The period following a loved one’s suicide can be physically and emotionally draining.
-A focus on self-care is important, and it is useful for those bereaved, that is, grieving after the death of someone close, to take time, allowing themselves to grieve in their own way, unhurried by the expectations of others.
-For many, the experience of suicide bereavement involves setbacks, and it is important to know that grief does not always follow a straightforward path.
+The period following a loved one’s suicide can be physically and emotionally draining, and a focus on self-care is important.
+It can be useful to allow ourselves to grieve in our own way, unhurried by the expectations of others.
+For many of us, the experience of suicide bereavement involves setbacks, and it is important to know that grief does not always follow a straightforward path.

 Talking about the suicide

 It may not be easy telling people that someone you love has taken their own life, especially since it will be difficult to predict what others will say or how they will react.
-It may be confronting at first to openly discuss the suicide, but it will often be an important step in the grieving process.
+It may be confronting at first to discuss the suicide openly, but it will often be an important step in the grieving process.

 Give yourself time to do this.
 Talking things over with someone you trust and feel comfortable with can be a good way to begin the process.